Settings containing '#' cannot be loaded

 For now, the middle option is probably simplest to implement, so I'll get started on that, and can switch to another option if someone with authority wants something different.

-#12 Updated by AnyOldName 3 about 1 month ago
+#12 Updated by AnyOldName 3 4 months ago

 - Subject changed from Esp files containing the letter '#' in the file name cannot be loaded on startup to Settings containing '#' cannot be loaded